Consensys/quorum/docs/Features/dns.md

 * migrate the nodes to `geth` 2.4.0 version without using `--raftdnsenable` flag
 * once the network is fully migrated, restart the nodes with `--raftdnsenable` to enable the feature

-Please note that in a partially migrated network  (where some nodes are on version 2.4.0 and others on lower version) **with DNS feature enabled** for migrated nodes, `raft.addPeer` should not be invoked with Hostname till entire network migrates to 2.4.0 version. `raft.addPeer` can still be invoked with IP address and network will work fine.
+Please note that in a partially migrated network  (where some nodes are on version 2.4.0 and others on lower version) **with DNS feature enabled** for migrated nodes, `raft.addPeer` should not be invoked with Hostname till entire network migrates to 2.4.0 version.
+If invoked, this call will crash all nodes running in older version and these nodes will have to restarted with `geth` of version 2.4.0 of Quorum. `raft.addPeer` can still be invoked with IP address and network will work fine.

+### Known Issue
+In a network where all nodes are running on Quorum version 2.4.0, with few nodes enabled for DNS, we recommend the `--verbosity` to be 3 or below.
+We have observed that nodes which are not enabled for DNS fail to restart if `raft.addPeer` is invoked with host name if `--verbosity` is set above 3.
+We are working on this issue.